 Our ability to commercialize any product candidates successfully will depend, in part, on the extent to which coverage and adequate reimbursement for our product candidates will be available from government payor programs at the federal and state levels, including Medicare and Medicaid, private health insurers, managed care plans and other third-party payors.
 Government authorities and other third-party payors decide which medical products they will pay for and establish reimbursement levels, including co-payments.
 A trend in the U.S. healthcare industry and elsewhere is cost containment.
 Government authorities and other third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medical products.
 Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for drugs and products.
 Coverage and reimbursement may not be available for any product that we commercialize and, even if these are available, the level of reimbursement may not be satisfactory.
 Inadequate reimbursement levels may adversely affect the demand for, or the price of, any product candidate for which we obtain marketing approval.
 Obtaining and maintaining adequate reimbursement for our NME prodrug products may be difficult.
 We may be required to conduct expensive pharmacoeconomic studies to justify coverage and reimbursement or the level of reimbursement relative to other therapies.
-Moreover, the trend has been for government and commercial health plans and their pharmacy benefit managers to commoditize drug products through therapeutic equivalence determinations, making formulary decisions based on cost.
-If coverage and adequate reimbursement are not available or reimbursement is available only at limited levels, we may not be able to successfully commercialize any product candidates for which marketing approval is obtained.
+Moreover, the trend has been for government and commercial health plans and their pharmacy benefit managers to commoditize drug products drug products for which we may not be available only at limited levels, we may not be able to successfully commercialize any product candidates for which marketing approval is obtained.